 We recognise that our staff are the greatest asset and realize it is our people who have built our outstanding reputation.
 If we are to maintain our position at the top we must attract and retain brilliant and inspired people.

 In this section we aim to give you a flavour of the University and tell you what’s available, in terms of our facilities, benefits, and personal and professional development opportunities.

 All employees have access to a wide range of benefits, from support and advice at work to discounts on shopping and leisure.
 Some of these include:

 - 25 days paid holiday every year.
 Plus approximately 15.5 days off for bank holidays and days when the University is closed (depending on how many hours you work and our campus closure schedule);

 - Generous family leave;

 - Numerous discounts on shopping, health care, financial services and public transport;

 - Competitive pensions, with generous employer contributions;

 - Access to a range of policies promoting work life balance and flexible working;

 - Financial help from our Relocation, Immigration loan and Reimbursement schemes (dependent on meeting the eligibility criteria);

 - Sickness benefits increasing with your length of employment.

-The full range of benefits are listed on the HR website.
+The full range of benefits is listed on the HR website.